leonardtang/stonks/README.md

 ## What it does

-I encourage you to browse the sight.
+I encourage you to browse the site.
 It is a one-stop dashboard for understanding the engima that is r/WallStreetBets.

 Namely, it provides sentiment features extracted from user comments alongside stock/cryptocurrency prices, volatility, and other key metrics.